CONTACT US IF YOU HAVE A QUESTION NOT ANSWERED HERE.

-Jamboree: At the Saturday evening jamboree in the park on Recreations Drive there will be a food truck provided where participants can purchase food.
-There will, however, also be more than an hour of time between the workshops ending and jamboree beginning when participants can enjoy the quaint old time restaurants in downtown Auburn between events.
+Jamboree: At the Saturday evening jamboree in the park on Recreations Drive there will be two food trucks provided where participants can purchase food (Caribbean Rocks and Snowy Magic).
+There will also be more than an hour of time between the workshops ending and jamboree beginning when participants can enjoy the quaint old time restaurants in downtown Auburn between events.

 Is there parking?

 Yes, there is plenty of free parking for the concert (downtown Auburn), workshops (Canyon View Community Center) and jamboree (Recreation Park).